dyanawu/sei-proj-othello/readme.md

        - repeat above, for each direction (8 directions in total)

     Once I had an array of arrays of pieces to flip, I could then determine if a selected square was valid: if all arrays were empty, the move was invalid.

-    This is great!
-But now I have another problem: what if a player just does not have any valid moves left?
-Okay, that's trivial enough to detect - I can grab all pieces marked valid previously, and if that's a 0-length list, clearly a player is stuck.
-I then mark that player as having skipped their turn, and change over.
+    This was pretty excellent.
+But now I had another problem: what if a player just didn't have any valid moves left?
+Okay, that would be trivial enough to detect - I could grab all pieces marked valid previously, and if that was a 0-length list, clearly a player is stuck.
+I could then skip that player's turn with the same player change mechanism as for alternating inputs.
+If I have to change over for both players without any moves being made in the meantime, then the game would be over and I could proceed to announce a winner.

+    A pretty enjoyable thing to implement once there's an ability to find valid moves is an autoplay - not an intelligent one, just a random one.
+All this takes is `Math.random()`-ly selecting a valid square to play on, then calling the usual turn function. (_Side and entertaining note: setting `const AUTODELAY` to 0 and both players to autoplay makes for an instantaneous game.
+Potential applications in screensaver generation?_)

 3. Install instructions